 - Each nomination must be reviewed by the chapter president, chapter advisor, and/or faculty/staff advisor.
 Electronic submission certifies the accuracy of the information provided in the application.

 - Recommendation letters from advisors are encouraged and may be submitted to the Center for Student Involvement, 111 Curris Center

 - The packet information should be from the past academic school year (last 2 semesters) only.

 - Applications should be submitted online by the deadline provided.

 - Any chapter that has been formally found guilty of hazing during the previous year, or were on any type of University probation during the academic year will be ineligible for that year's awards.

 - Nominations should contain complete and accurate information.
 Incomplete applications will jeopardize the chances of receiving any of the awards.
 The discovery of false information will result in disqualification.
 The awards selection committee reserves the right to request additional information.

-All applications must be submitted online by Friday, February 21, 2014 no later than 4:00 pm.
+All applications must be submitted online by Friday, February 27, 2015 at 4:00 pm.
 Late applications will be reviewed, but will be ineligible to receive any of the awards.
 Make sure the application is on time.

 - Award Criteria:

 Each nomination is evaluated against the following award criteria found on the nomination form.